Financial-Times/origami-website/_specification-v1/javascript.md

 ## Encapsulation

 - Components **should not** add to the global scope.
-- Components **should not** assume the existence of globals except those defined as part
+- Components **should not** assume the existence of globals except those defined as part of ECMAScript 5 and features listed in the `browserFeatures.required` section of `origami.json`.
-- Components **should not** modify the DOM outside of areas of [owned DOM](#initialisation), except:
+- Components **must not** modify the DOM outside of [owned DOM](/spec/v1/markup/#owned-dom) areas, except:
-	- to add feature flag CSS classes to the `documentElement`; or
+	- To add [CSS feature flags](/v1/sass/#feature-flags) to the `documentElement`.
-	- where passed a DOM element explicitly by the host application using the component of ECMAScript 5 and features listed in the `browserFeatures/required` section of `origami.json`.
+	- Where passed a DOM element explicitly by the host application using the component.

 ## Initialisation